-Domesticated cattle belong to the genus Bos and the two species taurus and indicus.
-All breeds of British and European cattle such as Angus, Hereford, Holstein, Shorthorn and Simmental belong to the taurus species.
-The humped cattle of the tropical countries, such as Brahman and Africander, belong to the indicus species, also called Zebu or "eared" breeds.
+Domestic cattle belong to the genus Bos and the species taurus and indicus.
+All British and European cattle breeds, such as Angus, Hereford, Holstein, Shorthorn and Simmental, belong to the taurus species.
+The humped cattle of tropical countries, such as Brahman and Africander, belong to the indicus species.
+They are also called Zebu or "eared" breeds.

-Cattle have panoramic vision, which means they can see almost all the way around themselves without moving their heads.
+Unlike humans, cattle have panoramic vision, which means they can see almost all the way around themselves without moving their heads.
 Their depth perception, however, is only focused in a small forward view.
 This means that, while a cow might be able to see you standing at its side, it cannot necessarily judge how close or far away you actually are.
-This might explain why a cow can be startled when you approach even though you have been in its field of vision for some time.
+This may explain why a cow can be startled when approached, even if you have been in its field of vision for some time.

-Beef cattle have been bred and selected primarily for the production of meat and many breeds have been developed or adapted for special conditions.
-There are over 60 breeds of beef cattle in North America.
-Major registered breeds, listed in order of numbers, are Angus, Hereford, polled Hereford, Charolais, shorthorn, Brahman, Brangus and red Angus.
-The various breeds of beef cattle also differ in mature size, growth rate, gestation length and birth weight.
-Beef cattle differ physically from dairy cattle; they have a broader, heavier set body, with a shorter neck and legs than dairy cattle.
-There is no "best" type or breed for beef production because of extensive variations in climates, production conditions and market requirements.
+- Beef cattle have been bred and selected primarily for the production of meat, and many breeds have been developed or adapted for special conditions.
+There are more than 60 breeds of beef cattle in North America.
+Angus, Hereford and Polled Herefords are the most common.
+Beef cattle differ physically from dairy cattle; they have broader, heavier set bodies with shorter necks and legs.

+- Dairy cattle are breeds that have been developed primarily to produce milk.
+North America's major breeds of dairy cattle include the Holstein-Friesian, Guernsey, Jersey, Ayrshire, Brown Swiss and Milking Shorthorn.
+The Holstein-Friesian is the largest breed and produces the greatest volume of milk.
 In 2008, the average dairy cow in the U.S. produced about 20,461 pounds of milk.
 Individual cows may produce several times this average amount.
-Milk is recorded as pounds instead of gallons because dairy producers are paid by the weight of the milk.
-Dairy cows normally give milk for five or six years, but some continue to give milk at the age of 20 or older.
-(Dairy cows only develop an udder and produce milk after becoming pregnant.
-A dairy cow that never is pregnant will not produce milk.
+Dairy cows typically produce milk for five or six years, but some continue to produce milk until the age of 20 or older.
+Dairy cows only develop an udder and produce milk after becoming pregnant.

-Modern domestic cattle evolved from a single, early ancestor, the auroch.
-It is believed the last surviving auroch was killed in 1627 in Poland.
-Early cattle served a triple purpose.
-They provided meat, milk and labor to their owners.
-In many cultures, cattle have spiritual, economic or political importance far beyond the monetary value of the animals themselves
+Modern domestic cattle evolved from a single, early ancestor—the auroch.
+It is believed that the last auroch was killed in Poland in 1627.
+Early cattle provided meat, milk and labor to their owners.
+In many cultures, cattle have spiritual, economic or political importance far beyond the monetary value of the animals themselves.

-Cattle are ruminants, eating hay, corn, soybeans, grass, wheat and silage (fermented feed).
-The ruminant's complex, four-compartment stomach enables it to digest and convert these types of plant material into energy and important “building blocks” of the body.
-Cattle can make use of low quality, or non-productive rangeland, but must be properly managed to avoid causing damage to the environment.
+Cattle are ruminants; their complex, four-compartment stomach enables them to digest and convert plant material into energy and important “building blocks” of the body.
+They eat hay, corn, soybeans, grass, wheat and silage (fermented feed).
+They can make use of low-quality or nonproductive rangeland, but must be properly managed to avoid causing damage to the environment.

-Females reach sexual maturity at approximately one year, having their first calf around two years of age.
-Breeding can continue to around 12 years and can occur year round.
+Females reach sexual maturity when they are about 1 year old and typically have their first calf around age 2.
+Breeding can continue until a female is about 12 years old and can occur year-round.
 Estrus (heat) is the period of time when a cow or heifer is sexually receptive and signals that an egg is about to be released.
 It normally occurs every 18 to 24 days.
-The average time a female is in standing heat is about 12 to 18 hours.
-A female in standing heat allows others to mount her as she stands.
+The average time that a female is in standing heat is about 12 to 18 hours.
+A female in standing heat allows males to mount her as she stands.
 Ovulation follows standing heat.
 Breeding can be natural or through artificial insemination.

-Usually one calf is born after nine months of gestation.
-Labor usually lasts two to four hours, with the calf presented front feet first with the head tucked between the legs.
-Occasionally a cow may have twins.
+Usually, one calf is born after nine months of gestation.
+Labor typically lasts two to four hours, with the calf emerging front feet first with its head tucked between its legs.
+A cow may occasionally have twins.
 If the twins consist of a male (bull) and female (heifer), the heifer calf is usually infertile (called a freemartin heifer).
 Infertility in freemartin heifers occurs due to a transfer of hormones or cells from the developing male calf, causing the female's reproductive tract to be underdeveloped.

-Calves are born well developed, able to stand and walk within an hour after birth.
-When the calf is first born, it needs to drink milk within the first few hours.
-This special milk is called colostrum and has antibodies that help the calf fight off disease and stay healthy.
-Cows produce colostrum for the first 72 hours after calving.
-Calves are weaned at about 6 to 7 months old.
+Calves are precocial, meaning they are able to stand and walk within an hour after birth.
+A calf needs to drink milk within the first few hours following its birth.
+This special milk is called colostrum and contains antibodies that help the calf fight off disease and stay healthy.
+Cows produce colostrum for the first 72 hours after giving birth to a calf.
+Calves are weaned when they are about 6 to 7 months old.